 The error was new to him, but within ten seconds he decided to seek answers by looking at Beck's code.
-This might at first seem like an effort to leverage Beck as a resource, but Blaine did not interact with Beck as Otto did.
-Instead, Blaine opted to try absorbing or copying the answers by looking at Beck's code over his shoulder.
-In this way, we also see Beck ignoring an opportunity to collaborate with Blaine on tackling this error (for Beck, this was opposed to key sensitivity #1, collaboration).
-Less than half a minute later, Blaine announced that he "cedes," or gave up.
-This demonstrates a devaluation of extended effort (in-class behavior opposed to key inclination #1, persistence) and an instance of giving up on a task without spending much time on it (in-class behavior opposed to key ability #1, persistence).
+This may at first seem like an effort to leverage Beck as a resource, but Blaine does not interact with Beck as Otto did.
+Instead, Blaine opts to try absorbing or copying the answers by looking at Beck's code over his shoulder.
+Less than half a minute later, Blaine announces that he "cedes," or gives up, which demonstrates that he is unwilling to put much effort or time into the task.
+This demonstrates a devaluation of extended effort and an inability to stick with the task for much time.
 His disengagement with the activity continued for the rest of the class period, about ten minutes.
+Blaine's attempt at making progress was devoid of persistence, which helps characterize what it means to Blaine to try, as discussed in Blaine.Interview.5, the previous excerpt.

 Blaine was quick to give up when encountering challenges in the computational activity.
-In terms of key aspects of persistence, Blaine's data showed an example of devaluing extended effort, giving up on a task before much elapsed time, and a resistance to changing approaches after considerable effort but no progress.
+In terms of key aspects of persistence, Blaine exhibited no regard for the value of extended effort, an inability to stick with a task for an extended period, an inability to change approaches after considerable effort but no progress, and an inability to connect significant efforts with significant outcomes.
 On one occasion, in Blaine.Interview.4, he demonstrated an ability to pursue a resource (i.e., YouTube) that increased the effectiveness of his effort.
-On the whole, Blaine's data represented a pattern of codes for developing persistence.
+The rareness of high persistence and the abundance of developing codes reflect a disposition for low, developing persistence.

-7.6.1.2.3 Collaboration
+7.7.1.2.3 Collaboration

-When it came to collaboration, Blaine's data consistently encompassed both high and developing codes.
-In his interview, he described a tendency to work solo, and when he did ask for help, the request was for answers, not to develop a shared solution with meaningful contributions from multiple people.
-He described his approach to in-class physics problems below.
+Furthermore, Blaine also demonstrated a disposition for a developing willingness to collaborate with others.
+He tends to work solo, and when he does ask for help, the request is often transactional in nature, as if he is just looking for answers, not looking to develop a shared solution with meaningful contributions from multiple people.
+He describes his approach to in-class physics problems below: